15 minute read

 Let the professionals handle your online reputation management efforts so you can focus on running your business.
 The Tag Marketing team has been establishing and improving the reputation of clients for about 20 years.

-In addition to overseeing your online reviews across multiple platforms, we will ensure your company is visible in local search engines and your social media profiles support your online reputation strategy.
+In addition to overseeing your online reviews across multiple platforms, we will ensure your company is visible in local search engines and that your social media profiles support your online reputation strategy.

 What You Should Know About Fake Yelp Reviews